poenmasem/GetPrivacy/README.md

 - Discord Alternatives: [Privacy Guides](https://www.privacyguides.org/software/real-time-communication/#teamchat)

+Related:
+- [Awesome Privacy](https://github.com/pluja/awesome-privacy#social-networks-and-platforms) - A curated list of services and alternatives that respect your privacy because PRIVACY MATTERS.

 ### Graphics
 - [ImageGlass](https://imageglass.org/) - ImageGlass is a lightweight software application whose purpose is to help you view images in a clean and intuitive working environment.